michahell/pinbored-tauri/README.md

 # Pinbored

-Pinbored is a _desktop_ tool built to administer pinboard.in _bookmarks_, _tags_ and _note_ collections.
+Pinbored is a _desktop_ tool being built to administer pinboard.in _bookmarks_, _tags_ and _note_ collections.
 See below [screenshots](#screenshots) for an impression.
+There is no 1.0 release yet - everything is still very much in flux.

-Future plans include ways to administer locally by moving collections into a single-file SQLite DB that is easily shared using local (NAS) or cloud-storage (sovereign or not).
+Future plans include ways to administer locally by moving collections into a single-file SQLite DB that is easily shared using local file-system or cloud-storage.

-Built with Tauri, Angular, Spartan-NG and Signality.
+Built with Tauri, Angular, Spartan-NG, Signality and Signalstory.

 <p align="center">
 <img src="resources/tauri.svg" alt="Alt Text" width="80" height="80">